licarpen/aws-developer/README.md

   * leverages keys from KMS (AES-256)
   * copying an unencrypted snapshot can be encrypted
 * EBS backups use I/O so don't run while app is receiving high traffic load
+* You can detach an Amazon EBS volume from an instance explicitly or by terminating the instance.
+However, if the instance is running, you must first unmount the volume from the instance.
+* If an EBS volume is the root device of an instance, you must stop the instance before you can detach the volume.

+* After you attach an Amazon EBS volume to your instance, it is exposed as a block device.
+You can format the volume with any file system and then mount it.
+After you make the EBS volume available for use, you can access it in the same ways that you access any other volume.
+Any data written to this file system is written to the EBS volume and is transparent to applications using the device.
+Thus, the correct answer is to create a file system on this volume.

+* New volumes are raw block devices and do not contain any partition or file system.
+You need to login to the instance and then format the EBS volume with a file system, and then mount the volume for it to be usable.
+Volumes that have been restored from snapshots likely have a file system on them already; if you create a new file system on top of an existing file system, the operation overwrites your data.
+Use the sudo file -s device command to list down the information about your volume, such as file system type.

 ### EBS vs Instance Store